This action could help save a life.

 BC’s Chief Coroner recently reported that overdose deaths in British Columbia are occurring increasingly in private homes by people who do their drugs alone.
 As medical first responders, paramedics see that a lot.
 In 2016, they responded to more than 19,000 suspected drug overdose/poisoning incidents.

-In its March 2017 update on the opioid overdose emergency
+In its March 2017 update on the opioid overdose emergency, the BC Centre for Disease Control

 But there is still fear out there.
 Some people won’t call 9-1-1, even if a friend or loved one is suffering the effects of an opioid overdose, worried that they may get into trouble.
 That means hundreds of additional overdoses remain unreported.